Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

 - The Horned Frogs' signature win of the season came in an 88-81 victory on November 25 against the Nebraska Cornhuskers, who rank inside the top 50 (No. 30) in our computer rankings.

+- The Horned Frogs have tied for the 22nd-most Quadrant 1 victories in the nation (one).

-- According to the RPI, the Bears have four wins over Quadrant 3 opponents, tied for the 15th-most in the nation.
+- According to the RPI, the Bears have four wins against Quadrant 3 teams, tied for the 11th-most in the country.

+- TCU has tied for the 15th-most Quadrant 4 wins in the nation (seven).

 TCU 2023-24 Best Wins